EmonHaque/MASM-C-IntegrationTest/readme.txt

 1) right click the project, go to Build Dependencies -> Build Customisations
 2) check masm(.targets, .props)
-3) create a separate .asm and add your procs
+3) add/create .asm files and write your procs
+4) declare the protos and call
-4) build and run
+5) build and run